gitter-badger/awesome-scala/README.md

 * [Spire](https://github.com/non/spire) - Powerful new number types and numeric abstractions for Scala.
 * [Algebird](https://github.com/twitter/algebird) - Abstract Algebra for Scala.
 * [FACTORIE](https://github.com/factorie/factorie) - A toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
+* [scala_prob](https://github.com/urso/scala_prob) - Scala embedded probabilistic programing library using delimited continuations (VERY Experimental).
+* [probability-monad](https://github.com/jliszka/probability-monad) - Probability Distribution Monad in Scala.
 * [Saddle](https://github.com/saddle/saddle) - A minimalist port of Pandas to Scala
-* [Squants](https://github.com/garyKeorkunian/squants) - The Scala API for Quantities, Units of Measure and Dimensional Analysis
-* [MGO](https://github.com/romainreuillon/mgo) - Modular multi-objective evolutionary algorithm optimization library enforcing immutability

 ## Big Data
 * [Spark](http://spark.apache.org/) - Lightning fast cluster computing - up to 100x faster than Hadoop for iterative algorithms (memory caching) and up to 10x faster than Hadoop for single-pass MapReduce jobs.
 Compatible with YARN-enabled Hadoop clusters, can run on Mesos and in stand-alone mode as well.
 * [Scalding](https://github.com/twitter/scalding) - A Scala binding for the Cascading abstraction of Hadoop MapReduce.
 * [Summingbird](https://github.com/twitter/summingbird) - An implementation of the "lambda architecture" as a software abstraction - a single API for Hadoop and Storm.
 * [Scrunch](http://crunch.apache.org/scrunch.html) - A Scala wrapper for [Apache Crunch](http://crunch.apache.org/index.html) which provides a framework for writing, testing, and running MapReduce pipelines.
-* [GirdScale](https://github.com/romainreuillon/gridscale) - A scala API for computing clusters and grids.

 ## Modularization and Dependency Injection